joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 <div style="text-align: center; margin: 20px 0px;">
     <img src="/assets/gh_pages.png" style="margin: auto">
-    <p>GitHub pages set up to serve to /docs directory from the master branch</p>
+    <span>GitHub pages set up to serve to /docs directory from the master branch</span>
 </div>

 Wait for a second and your documentation should be available at `<github-username>.github.io/<repository-name>`.